sinontaylor/panquery/README.md

 Options:

-	--list {types|type|all} 		: lists available object types, all object names of 'type x' or all objects --obj <name> [{--ipvf|--regex}]		: lists object contents exactly matching <name>
+	--list {types|type|all} 		: lists available object types, all object names of 'type x' or all objects --used                                  : lists objects used in rules --unused                                : lists objects not used in rules and prints output for panmanager to delete --obj <name> [{--ipvf|--regex}]		: lists object contents exactly matching <name>
 						: --ipvf outputs ip/cidr format for address/address-group objects
 						: --regexp outputs object names matching pattern